MicrosoftDocs/Hololens/hololens/holographic-store-apps.md

 Automatic app updates are scheduled to occur daily (approximately every 24 hours) subject to network availability.
 Keep your device either active or plugged into AC to receive updates.

-The update process is broken down into phases:  Scan -> Download -> Stage -> Reboot -> Install.
+The update process is broken down into phases:  Scan -> Download -> Stage -> Restart app -> Install.
 Even if updates are downloaded during active daily usage, the process will not resume until the app being updated is no longer in use.

 > [!TIP]
 > If possible, charge your device overnight while it is connected to the corporate network.
 If updates can be downloaded and installed overnight, they are less likely to interrupt active device usage.

 #### How IT administrators can control automatic updates

-IT administrators can control automatic app updates through the [ApplicationManagement/AllowAppStoreAutoUpdate](windows/client-management/mdm/policy-csp-applicationmanagement#applicationmanagement-allowappstoreautoupdate) policy.
+IT administrators can control automatic app updates through the [ApplicationManagement/AllowAppStoreAutoUpdate](/windows/client-management/mdm/policy-csp-applicationmanagement#applicationmanagement-allowappstoreautoupdate) policy.
 This policy allows them to enable or disable automatic app updates completely, but it does not control when updates occur.

-As of [21H2](hololens-release-notes.md#windows-holographic-version-21h1), IT administrators can also use the [ScheduleForceRestartForUpdateFailures](windows/client-management/mdm/policy-csp-applicationmanagement#applicationmanagement-scheduleforcerestartforupdatefailures) policy to control when apps that were in use, but could not be updated in previous attempts, should be forcibly restarted.
+As of [21H2](hololens-release-notes.md#windows-holographic-version-21h1), IT administrators can also use the [ScheduleForceRestartForUpdateFailures](/windows/client-management/mdm/policy-csp-applicationmanagement#applicationmanagement-scheduleforcerestartforupdatefailures) policy to control when apps that were in use, but could not be updated in previous attempts, should be forcibly restarted.

 ## Uninstall apps